Ford backs PM May's Brexit plan to avoid no-deal 'catastrophe'

-LONDON (Reuters) - Carmaker Ford (F.N) backed Prime Minister Theresa May’s Brexit deal on Thursday to avoid a no-deal “catastrophe,” but said she still needed to guarantee long-term frictionless trade, which is key to the future of its plants in Britain.
+LONDON (Reuters) - Carmaker Ford backed Prime Minister Theresa May’s Brexit deal on Thursday to avoid a no-deal “catastrophe,” but said she still needed to guarantee long-term frictionless trade, which is key to the future of its plants in Britain.

 Ford Europe boss Steven Armstrong told Reuters the company was considering importing more vehicles into Britain ahead of Brexit to avoid any disruption if May’s deal is not approved by lawmakers.